upperlinecode/p5-collision-coin-collector/READ_ME.md

 #### Using this template, you will be able to practice the following:
-- calling functions
+- Using the random function in p5.
+- Using conditional statements.
-- using collision library
+- using the p5 collision library.

 #### Get Started: